Estimate Template: How to Write Estimates That Win Big Projects

 Appearances matter.
 Make your estimates (and invoices, too) attractive.
 Why not?
 There’s enough ugliness in the world.

-Learn more about the importance of writing good estimates in my book, How to Start a Successful Creative Agency.
-It’s the essential business guide for graphic designers, copywriters, filmmakers, photographers, and programmers.
+I’ve just published How to Become a Successful Creative Freelancer.
+It’s the essential business guide for freelance writers, designers, developers, filmmakers, and photographers.

-Over 300 pages and 23 chapters, available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).
+Available at Amazon (Paper & Kindle), Kobo (ebook), Apple Books (ebook), and Gumroad (PDF).

 The book is packed with useful information to help creatives start and grow their business.